Yelar/vf/README.md

     - No need to wait - you can close the browser and continue with other tasks

 ### Sharing Videos
-1. **Direct Video URLs**: Each video has a direct UploadThing URL for sharing
+1. **Direct Video URLs**: Each video has a direct S3 URL for sharing
 2. **Copy Video Link**: Use the copy button in video creation page or dashboard to copy the direct video URL
 3. **Universal Sharing**: Share the video URL anywhere - social media, messaging apps, email, etc.
 4. **Instant Access**: Recipients can immediately view/download the video without needing app access